1and1/itBldz/README.md

 Examples:

 Verbose output:
-> build --verbose

-Run only tests
-> build test

-Run only tests but verbose
-> build test --verbose
+> ./node_modules/itbldz/build --verbose

 Get all tasks with description
-> build --help
+> ./node_modules/itbldz/build --help

 ### Configure for your use case